PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Characterizing the Distance Between Power Flow Circles for VSI

 \subsection{Identifying the Intersection of Power Flow Circles Using Determinant}

 Given real and reactive power circles, two important aspects have to be inferred to derive the proposed indicator.
-They are 1) the existence of feasible solution i.e., does the power flow circles intersect? and 2) if there is a feasible solution then what is the distance to voltage collapse point? i.e., common area between the power flow circles.
-For example, when the common area between the two circles is zero then the distance between them is zero.
-These two aspects are analyzed by representing the power flow circles as family of circles and this analysis is facilitated by using determinant concept \cite{determinant12}.
+They are 1) the existence of {a} feasible solution{,} i.e., does the power flow circles intersect? and 2) if there is a feasible solution{,} then what is the distance to voltage collapse point?.
+These two aspects are analyzed by representing the power flow circles as {a} family of circles{,} and this analysis is facilitated by using {the} determinant concept \cite{hans79}.

-To study (1) and (2) aspects mentioned above, we need to analyze how the real and reactive power circles interact together i.e., family of circles (parameter of circles).
+To study (1) and (2) aspects mentioned in the above paragraph, we need to analyze how the real and reactive power circles interact together i.e., family of circles (parameter of circles).
 Given two circles $C_1$ and $C_2$, their family of circles $C_f$ is represented by the equation $C_f = \lambda_1 \cdot C_1 + \lambda_2 \cdot C_2$ $\forall\ \lambda_1,\lambda_2\ \in \mathbb{R}$.
 For a given $(\lambda_1,\lambda_2)$ pair, $C_f$ represents a single circle that passes through the common points of circles $C_1$ and $C_2$.
 Fig.~\ref{fig:foc3} shows a typical illustration of family of circles $C_f$ with radical axis.
 In Fig.~\ref{fig:foc3}, the radical axis is the line that passes through the common points of circles $C_1$ and $C_2$.
 Table~\ref{tab:foc_radical_axis} presents some important geometrical properties of $C_f$.

-In Section~\ref{subsec:derivation}, we show that family of circles $C_f$ corresponding to real and reactive power circles can be represented in a square matrix form.
-This square matrix form enables us to calculate its determinant.
-By definition, the determinant of a square matrix is the signed area spanned by the column or row vector of the matrix \cite{determinant12}.

-By combining the determinant properties and family of circle representation of real, reactive power circles as square matrices, the following provides inferences for the approach selected in this paper.
+{From Tab.~\ref{tab:foc_radical_axis}, \cite{hans79} shows that the determinant can be used to study the property of symmetry of $C_f$ around the radical axis.
+We can see from Tab.~\ref{tab:foc_radical_axis} that the symmetry around the radical axis can directly indicate the common points between the two given circles.
+The following provides the inferences for the approach selected in this paper.}

-\textbf{1) Existence of feasible solution:} When the power flow circles intersect then we have common points between them and vice versa.
-From Table~\ref{tab:foc_radical_axis}, the mirror image (symmetry)